george-hawkins/photosphere/in-blender.md

 Adding the HDRI
 ---------------

-Go to the _shading_ workspace and in the _shading editor_ change the shader type from _object_ to _world_.
-Add a _texture / environment texture_ node, open your HDRI and wire things up as shown:
+Go to the _Shading_ workspace and in the _Shading_ editor change the shader type from _Object_ to _World_.
+Add a _Texture / Environment Texture_ node, open your HDRI and wire things up as shown:

 ![img.png](images/environment-texture.png)

-This _doesn't_ affect the background if the shading for the 3D viewport is _material preview_.
-For that you'd need to open _viewport shading_, click the cog, add your `.hdr` file as a _light_, then click the sphere (the studio light) and select your newly added light:
+This _doesn't_ affect the background if the shading for the 3D viewport is _Material Preview_.
+For that you'd need to open _Viewport Shading_, click the cog, add your `.hdr` file as a _light_, then click the sphere (the studio light) and select your newly added light:

 ![img.png](images/studio-light.png)

-But you don't need to do this if you're not concerned about _material preview_.
+But you don't need to do this if you're not concerned about _Material Preview_.

-Now, switch to the layout workspace and to rendered viewport shading and you get a picture something like this (I removed my yellow disc as this makes for more interesting images):
+Now, switch to the _Layout_ workspace and to _Rendered_ viewport shading and you get a picture something like this (I removed my yellow disc as this makes for more interesting images):

 ![spheres and hdri](images/spheres-and-hdri.png)